oscar-besga-panel/LockFactoryServer/README.md

 # LockFactoryServer
 A lock / semaphore / countdownlach server with various interfaces

+In really, really aplha for now...